PraveenVinod/File-Integrity-Checker-using-Python/README.md

-# File-Integrity-Checker-using-Python
-A simple Python tool to monitor file integrity using SHA-512 hashes.
-It can detect file **modifications**, **deletions**, and **new additions**, helping ensure your files haven’t been tampered with.
+# 🛡️ File Integrity Checker using Python

+**Developed by: _[Praveen Vinod]_**

+⚠️ _This project is intended for educational and research use only.
+Ensure that it is used ethically and within authorized environments._

 ---

-## 🚀 Features
+## 📌 Overview

-- Generate a baseline of SHA-512 hashes for all files in a directory.
+The **File Integrity Checker** is a simple yet effective Python tool that uses **SHA-512** hashing to monitor the integrity of files in a directory.
+It helps detect:

-- Check current file hashes against the baseline.
-- Logs changes to `integrity_log.txt`.
-- Displays file status using color-coded output with `colorama`:
-  - 🟢 Unchanged
-  - 🟡 New
+- 🟡 **Newly added files**
-  - 🔴 Modified
+- 🔴 **Modified files**
-  - 🟣 Deleted
+- 🟣 **Deleted files**
+- 🟢 **Unchanged files**

+By comparing current file hashes with a saved baseline, it ensures your files haven’t been tampered with or unintentionally altered.

 ---

+## 🔍 Key Features

+- ✅ Generate SHA-512 hash baseline of all files in a folder
+- ✅ Detect changes by comparing current hashes to the baseline
+- ✅ Logs results to `integrity_log.txt` for future auditing
+- ✅ Uses **`colorama`** to color-code file status in terminal output

+---

 ## 📁 Folder Structure
 File-Integrity-Checker/
-├── Files/                    # Directory to monitor
-│   └── Subfolder/            # Optional nested folders
-├── baseline.txt              # Stores reference hashes (generated)
-├── integrity_log.txt         # Logs detected changes (generated)
-├── file_integrity_checker.py # Main Python script
+Files/                    # Folder to monitor │Subfolder/            # Nested files supported file_integrity_checker.py # Main Python script baseline.txt              # Stores SHA-512 hashes (auto-generated)
+integrity_log.txt         # Logs detected changes (auto-generated)